aefrank25/COVID-19_Mental_Health_Analysis/README.md

 Each team member participated in data cleaning, analysis, and visualization.*

 ## Acknowledgments
 We would like to extend our gratitude to **Dr. Lu Xiao** for her guidance and support throughout this project as part of the CIS 591 course at Arizona State University.
 Her insights and feedback were invaluable in helping us achieve our project goals.

 ## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this code with proper attribution.
-See the [LICENSE](LICENSE) file for more details.
+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+**Note**: The dataset used in this project is not owned by me and is publicly available on Kaggle.
+Please refer to the [original dataset](https://www.kaggle.com/) for licensing terms and conditions.